netj/3x/docs/tutorial/README.md

 ```

-### 2. Create and Setup an Experiment Repository
+### 2. Create and Set Up an Experiment Repository

-In order to keep everything related to our experiment well organized, we need
+To keep everything related to our experiment well organized, we need
 to tell 3X to create a new *experiment repository* for us.
 Every detail from
 the definition of input/output and program to the individual records of past
 executions and plans for future runs will be stored and managed inside this
 repository.
 It is a typical directory (or folder) on the filesystem with a
 special internal structure.

-3X provides two different ways to setup a new experiment repository: a quick
+3X provides two different ways to set up a new experiment repository: a quick
 one-liner setup, or a slightly more lengthy step-by-step way.
 The quick setup
 will be useful for creating entirely new experiments from scratch, while the
 step-by-step setup can be useful for adjusting your existing experiment
 definitions.
 You can either follow the first "Quick Setup" section and skip
 the rest, or follow the individual steps introduced in the sections that
-follows "Quick Setup".
+follows "Quick Setup."
 In either ways, let's say we want our repository to be
 called `sorting-algos`.

 #### Quick Setup

-The single command shown below will create and setup a new repository for our
+The single command shown below will create and set up a new repository for our
 experiment on sorting algorithms.
 It is simply an abbreviation for the
-multiple steps necessary to initialize the experiment repository and define its
+multiple steps necessary to initialize the experiment repository and to define its
 input and output.

 ```bash